fourzerosix/cool-s/README.md

 ### Origin (O.G.)

 The exact origin of the Cool S is unknown, but it became prevalent around the early 1980s as a part of graffiti culture.
 Some people report seeing it as early as the 1960s.
 Similar designs for the S have also been identified as early as 1890.
 One art history professor suggested it may have originated as a "decorated initial" in medieval scripts.
-So qiute possibly the Cool S may have been invented by medieval monks (NOW, that's what i call RAD).
+So qiute possibly the Cool S may have been invented by medieval monks (NOW, that's what I call RAD).

 Jon Naar's photographs of graffiti in New York City, taken in 1973 and published in *The Faith of Graffiti* in 1974, frequently contain the symbol.
 Jean-Michel Basquiat - one of the most influential artists of the 20th century - occasionally featured it in his artworks, including *Charles the First*, and in *Untitled (Olive Oyl)* it is labelled "CLASSIC S OF GRAFF."